claytron/resume/index.rst

 Personal
 ====================================================================

-:Hiking:
+:Outdoors:
     Indiana is full of great parks, even in the city.
-    I like to get out and enjoy nature.
+    I like to get out for a hike or go disc golfing.
 :Music:
     I grew up with a living room full of vinyl records.
     All the Classic Rock and Jazz you could dream of.
     Consequently, I spend a lot of time searching for and listening to new music.
     If one of my favorite bands is in town, you'll definitely find me at the show.
+    I also like to play the guitar, drums and bleep 'n bloop around with synthesizers.
 :Brewing:
     I really enjoy the technical aspects of the process.
     It also allows for a lot of creativity while designing new beers.